Firdausi Qadri: Honours and awards

 In 2012, Qadri was awarded the Fondation Christophe et Rodolphe Mérieux's annual scientific 'Grand Prize', called the "Christophe Mérieux Prize", for her research on infectious enteric diseases.
 This award made possible the creation of the Institute for Developing Science and Health Initiatives (ideSHi) in 2014.
 In 2014, she has been named as a member of a high-level panel which will advise the UN chief on the organizational and operational aspects of a proposed Technology Bank and Science, Technology and Innovation Supporting Mechanism dedicated to the least developed countries.
-She is also listed in the top 100 Asian Scientists list.
-This list is published by Asian Scientist Magazine.
+She is also listed in the Asian Scientist 100 list published by magazine Asian Scientist.

 In August 2021, the Ramon Magsaysay Award was presented to Firdausi Qadri.

 Memberships

 Qadri is a founder and a member of Board of Advisory of the Bangladesh Society of Microbiologists.
 She is the International Ambassador for the American Society for Microbiology Bangladesh and a fellow of the Bangladesh Academy of Sciences since 2008.